TheRenegadeCoder/sample-programs-website/archive/projects/transpose-matrix/index.md

-In linear algebra, the transpose of a matrix is an operator which flips a matrix over its diagonal; that is, it switches the row and column indices of the matrix A by producing another matrix, often denoted by Aᵀ.
+In linear algebra, the transpose of a matrix is an operator which flips a matrix over its diagonal; that is, it switches the row and column indices of the matrix A by producing another matrix, often denoted by A<sup>T</sup>.
 For example, the following matrix could be the matrix A:

 | 1 | 2 | 3 |
 | - |:-:| -:|
 | 4 | 5 | 6 |
 | 7 | 8 | 9 |

-Once transposed, A becomes the following matrix, Aᵀ:
+Once transposed, A becomes the following matrix, A<sup>T</sup>:

 | 1 | 4 | 7 |
 | - |:-:| -:|